rsato1007/meal-planner-cli/DEVELOPMENT.md

 # Refactoring & Optimization
 - Refactor type assertions to make the codebase cleaner and easier to maintain.
 - Refactor the show command to return strings for better testability and modularity.
-- Refactor the remove command to use shared functions from the update command to reduce redundancy.
 - Expand test coverage to ensure edge cases are handled effectively, particularly for complex commands like add-many and pretty view.

 # Bugs and Known Issues